Kutluhandas/InsiderTestAutomationProject/README.md

 # Usage

-Go to project folder and simply run the following command on console.
+Go to project folder and simply run the following command on console;

 mvn -Dtest=InsiderCareerForQA -Dbrowser=chrome test